TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 description: "Learn to deploy and run a Tyk deployment in minutes on Kubernetes"
 ---

-The [tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo) repository allows you to start up an entire Tyk Stack with all its dependencies as well as other tools that can integrate with Tyk.
+The [tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo) library allows you to stand up an entire Tyk Stack with all its dependencies as well as other tools that can integrate with Tyk.
-The repository will spin up everything in Kubernetes using `helm` and bash magic to get you started.
+The library will spin up everything in Kubernetes using `helm` and bash magic to get you started.

 ## Purpose
-Minimize the amount of effort needed to start up the Tyk infrastructure and show examples of how Tyk can be set up in k8s using different deployment architectures as well as different integrations.
+Minimize the amount of effort needed to stand up the Tyk infrastructure and show examples of how Tyk can be set up in k8s using different deployment architectures as well as different integrations.

 ## Prerequisite

-### Required CLIs
+### Required Packages
 You will need the following tools to be able to run this library.
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [Helm](https://helm.sh/docs/intro/install/)